anuragambuja/data-engineering-gcp/Dataflow.md

     ![image](https://user-images.githubusercontent.com/19702456/226908783-9e76ca62-aa59-4a05-a8fa-d60742084cd4.png)

 > ### Watermark
-- Watermark keep tracks of lag time.
-The watermark is the relationship between the processing timestamp and the event.
+- Watermark keep tracks of lag time which can be due to network delays, system backlogs, processing delays, pubsub latency etc. The watermark is the relationship between the processing timestamp and the event.
 The processing timestamp is the moment the message arrives at the pipeline.
 Any message that arrives before the watermark is said to be early. if it arrives right after the watermark is said to be on time and if it arrives later, then it is late.
+So, Dataflow is going to do is continuously compute the watermark, which is how far behind we are.
 - Data flow estimates the watermark as the oldest timestamp waiting to be processed.
 This estimation is continuously updated with every new message that is received.
 - Data freshness is the amount of time between real time and the output watermark (timestamp of the oldest message waiting to be processed).
 - System latency is the current maximum duration that an item of data has been processing or awaiting processing.
 Latency measures the time it takes to fully process a message.This includes any waiting time in the input source.